mosaicmap/My_YSmenu_themes/README.md

 You can buy a new "R4 SDHC" card on eBay or AliExpress (At least now, in 2020).

-["How To Setup An R4 Card"](https://www.youtube.com/watch?v=7yTyDVl1ICc) video on YouTube describing How to install YSmenu
+See ["How To Setup An R4 Card"](https://www.youtube.com/watch?v=7yTyDVl1ICc) video on YouTube describing how to install YSmenu

 See [Excellent ZX Spectrum emulator ZXDS written by Patrik Rak](http://zxds.raxoft.cz/)

-## YSmenu theme
+## YSmenu theme files

 ### `YSmenu.ini`